Malawi Seed Sector Challenges

 Like any other sector, Malawi Seed sector has a number of challenges and among others below are highlighted

 - Inadequate Services from Certification Agency.
 This means services are not timely delivered and as required to stakeholders.
-Enactment of seed act and accreditation of licensed seed inspectors is essential
+Accreditation of private seed inspectors and seed laboratories may minimize the challenge.

-- Poor Grain Market: Markets are not known in advance.
+- Poor Grain Market and Export Bans: Markets are not known in advance.
 This continue to affect the size to seed markets.
 Export bands have long term effect on seed production and demand for certified seed.

-- Illogical Timing of seed procurement by certain Programs.
-Seed is a business of time has small window to make sales and the country has one rainfall season.
+- Illogical Timing of seed procurement by certain programs.
+Seed is a business of time as has small window to make sales and the country has one rainfall season.
 To ensure timely delivery and in right quantities government seed procurement programs should be known to industry in advance.